 The most popular postcard of all time depicts a young man sitting next to a young woman under the shade of a tree while holding a Rudyard Kipling book.
 In the picture, the young man is looking at the woman and posing the question: “Do you like Kipling?”
 To which the young woman is responding, “I don’t know, you naughty boy, I’ve never kippled.”

 It was a risky postcard for the time.
 For centuries, such innuendos were considered lewd or taboo.
 However, like most sweet tastes in life, it was also worth defying norms and pushing the boundaries for.
 After all, what is life without risk?
 Without spice?
 Without danger?
 Love is no exception.
 If anything, love is the standard.
 And when it comes to the most important things in life, love is usually the solution.

-I often think about postcards.
-Sitting at work, I watch them come and go, rolling up and down the conveyor belt, not too unlike the loves that have come in and out of my life.
-But more than anything, I think about how fortunate I am to have sent a postcard to a woman who finally responded in kind.
-A woman who isn’t afraid to correct any missed lines or bad acting on my part.
-A passing spirit who, like myself, likes Kipling.
+I still think about postcards.
+I think about how I used to sit at work, watching them come and go, rolling up and down the conveyor belt, not too unlike the loves that also came in and out of my life.
+But more than anything, I think about how fortunate I am to have found a woman who isn’t afraid to correct any missed lines or bad acting on my part.
+A passing spirit who also likes Kipling.

 Brandon Loran Maxwell is a Mexican American writer, speaker and essayist.
 His writings have appeared at The Hill, Salon, Townhall, The Washington Examiner, The Oregonian, and The Foundation For Economic Education, among others.
 He often writes about prison reform, immigration reform, pop culture, music, and Chicano culture.
 He resides on the West Coast.